LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version TBD
+*Released*: TBD
+- Fix verb usage in `resolveErrorMessage`, deriving the present participle of the verb when not provided

 ### version 5.11.0
 *Released*: 4 October 2024
 - Chart builder in app (part 3)